Ezequiel Tovar Player Props: Rockies vs. Astros

-On Tuesday, Ezequiel Tovar (.405 on-base percentage in past 10 games, 98 points above season-long percentage) and the Colorado Rockies face the Houston Astros, whose starting pitcher will be Brandon Bielak.
-First pitch is at 4:10 PM ET.
+The Colorado Rockies, including Ezequiel Tovar (.333 batting average in his past 10 games), battle starting pitcher J.P.
+France and the Houston Astros at Minute Maid Park, Wednesday at 2:10 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Tigers.
+He had a hitless showing in his most recent game (0-for-3) against the Astros.

 Ezequiel Tovar Game Info & Props vs. the Astros